awsdocs/amazon-redshift-developer-guide/doc_source/r_WHERE_oracle_outer.md

   ```
 + You can't use the \(\+\) operator in a query block that also contains FROM clause join syntax\.
 + If two tables are joined over multiple join conditions, you must use the \(\+\) operator in all or none of these conditions\.
 A join with mixed syntax styles executes as an inner join, without warning\.
-+ The \(\+\) operator does not produce an outer join if you join a table in the outer query with a table that results from an inner query\.
++ The \(\+\) operator doesn't produce an outer join if you join a table in the outer query with a table that results from an inner query\.
 + To use the \(\+\) operator to outer\-join a table to itself, you must define table aliases in the FROM clause and reference them in the join condition:

   ```